 A network of Australians working together to advance free software and free culture as a movement for social justice.

-As passionate free software activists, we sometimes feel a little lonely here in Australia watching and listening to all the action in the US and Europe.
-While there are plenty of computing meet-ups and user groups in Australia (which we also attend), most are about the technology rather than the social issues like freedom and privacy.
+We are a passionate free software activists group and while there are plenty of computing meet-ups and user groups in Australia (which we also attend), most are about the technology rather than the social issues like freedom and privacy.
 We feel there is a clear niche for people wanting less technical, more activism flavoured meet-ups.

 We hold physical meet-ups to work and socialise with other free software activists.
 We share the values of the Free Software Foundation, the GNU Project and LibrePlanet — a worldwide network of free software groups.
 We also work alongside other local and national GNU/Linux groups to spread the word about software freedom.